Home

 2. Competition

 All types of furniture business compete for the attention of the same broad target group.
 And these consumers prefer the tactility of an in-store experience and the convenience of online shopping.
+Research by McKinsey found that 75% of consumers now shop both online and in store.

 Other financial metrics to consider for furniture businesses